 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-“Well, promoting for me doesn’t come from lots of advertising because its is so expensive and I think I have tried and it hasn’t worked, I think the best thing that does work is through word of mouth, The fact that I have been here so long and am pretty established, I think, says it all.
-Word of mouth is more than anything, definitely.”
+“Well, promoting for me doesn’t come from lots of advertising because it’s so expensive, and I think I have tried, and it hasn’t worked.
+I think the best thing that works is word of mouth.
+I think the fact that I have been here so long and am pretty established says it all.
+Word of mouth is definitely the most important factor.”

-Was there anything you would have preferred to know getting into this industry before?
+Was there anything you would have preferred to know about getting into this industry before?

-“It’s hard to say, as I think the best lessons are learned through experience, so I think they are the ones people can tell you whatever but really, its up to you to make things work in your own way and in your own style, I think people have different business models and its up to you to decide what works for you. “
+“It’s hard to say, as I think the best lessons are learned through experience, so I think they are the ones people can tell you whatever, but really, it’s up to you to make things work in your own way and your own style; I think people have different business models and it’s up to you to decide what works for you. “

 Are you planning on branching out further in terms of stores?

-“I wouldn’t branch out further, no, not at the moment, especially after the recession.
+“I wouldn’t branch out further, no, not currently, especially after the recession.
 I don’t think it’s the most sensible idea.
-Also, everyone says businesses should go online now, which I think is what we have been trying to do, but there is nothing like coming into an actual store and having a unique shopping experience.
-Especially with all the lovely items in here, you really have to see them and touch them; it’s not really the standard high street situation, but I still believe having the store is the most powerful thing.
-Maybe one day when things have picked up again.”
+Furthermore, everyone says businesses should go online now, which I think is what we have been trying to do, but there is nothing like coming into an actual store and having a unique shopping experience.
+Especially with all the lovely items in here, you really have to see and touch them; it’s not the standard high street situation, but I still believe having the store is the most powerful thing.
+Maybe one day, when the economy has improved, we can expand further.”

-Just within the last six years, there have been about two dips within recessions and you have to be really careful about decisions you have made, There have been situations I have been sitting on my hands a few years ago, making it tick over and try to get through it, I didn’t find it that difficult within the recession as I think people care what they spend their money on more so people wouldn’t really go to H&M and spend £50 and feel dissatisfied where people could come here and feel more connected with what they re buying because you are not just supporting the shop but supporting independent designers as well. “
+Just within the last six years, there have been about two dips within recessions and you have to be really careful about decisions you have made.
+There have been situations where I was sitting on my hands a few years ago, making it tick over and trying to get through it.
+I didn’t find it that difficult within the recession, as I think people care what they spend their money on more so people wouldn’t really go to H&M and spend £50 and feel dissatisfied, where people could come here and feel more connected with what they re buying because you are not just supporting the shop but supporting independent designers as well. “

-How do you go about making money with your independent designers?
+Could you please share how you generate revenue with your independent designers?
 Is it through commission or volunteer?

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-Have you had any form of events or fashion shows you have done or are planning on doing?
+Have you had any form of event or fashion show you have done or are planning on doing?

-“Yeah, we have a few people approach us We do the student fashion shows a lot; we have never done our own It has always been a dream to have my own shop, but as the years have gone by, we have never gotten around to it.
+“Yeah, we have had a few people approach us.
+We frequently participate in student fashion shows, but we have never organised our own.
+It has always been a dream of mine to have my own shop, but as the years have gone by, we have never got around to it.

-We do have customer evenings at the store where we tend to doa late shopping night at the end of the month/beginning of the month with some beer and wine, You find people tend to spend a little bit more!”
+We do have customer evenings at the store, where we tend to do a late shopping night at the end of the month orbeginning of the month with some beer and wine.
+You find people tend to spend a little bit more.”

 Do you have anything like that coming up soon?

-You have the whole unique, quirky look to the whole vintage and gloom, A lot of people are so high-street these days; what was it that made you do something different in terms of this style?
+You have the whole unique, quirky look to the whole vintage and gloom.
+Many people are so high-street these days; what was it that made you do something different in terms of this style?

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-“Because I never liked the high street.
+I never liked the high street.
 I never liked it.
-I always wore vintage—well, most of the time—because most of the time I was brought up around second-hand stores.
-I didn’t have a lot of money so I spent a lot of time in charity shops with my mom.
+I always wore vintage—well, most of the time—because I was usually brought up around second-hand stores.
+I didn’t have much money, so I spent a lot of time in charity shops with my mom.

-I have never had a fear of something like vintage being different; I used to go to school with a grey uniform and red clogs, (Laughs.)
-So I think for me, from a young age, I was kind of one of these people who wasn’t worried about the condition or standard of fashion; I actually preferred it!
-I liked it! .
+I have never feared something like vintage being different; I used to go to school with a grey uniform and red clogs (Laughs.)
+So I think for me, from a young age, I was one of these people who wasn’t worried about the condition or standard of fashion; I actually preferred it!
+I liked it!

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven